ChristianGrete/com.christiangrete.libs.scss/README.md

 ```sh
 $ npm install --save-dev com.christiangrete.libs.scss
 ```
+For whatever reason you want to use [Composer](https://getcomposer.org), this library can be installed from its [GitHub repository](https://github.com/ChristianGrete/com.christiangrete.libs.scss) since version 0.0.3 using the `repositories.vcs` property in your `composer.json` file as well.
+See [Composer docs](https://getcomposer.org/doc/05-repositories.md#vcs) for further information.

 ### Usage
 In case of using Bower, this library is installed as a subfolder to your Bower components directory, that defaults to `bower_components`.
 All you need to do is importing the `library.scss` file that is located topmost in the before mentioned subfolder: